Friday, 6 November 2020

 Nurturing newly-sown pasture and targeting brushweeds

-Tank mixing with flumetsulam (Aim) will improve control of other weeds such as chickweed, creeping yellow cress, mallow, oxeye daisy, sorrel, stinking mayweed and wireweed.
-Flumetsulam is one of the few herbicides than can be safely used over seedling chicory but some trial data shows it can be too damaging for plantain seedlings.
-Bentazone is also useful in many new pasture situations, but can be too damaging for chicory seedlings.
+The inclusion of herbs like chicory and plantain in the pasture mix, or where these are sown alone or with clover, does limit the herbicide options.
+Flumetsulam (Aim) is one of the few herbicides than can be safely used over seedling chicory but is considered too damaging for plantain seedlings.
+Bentazone is also useful in many new pasture situations but is considered too damaging for chicory seedlings.

 It is possible to use 24D amine (Pasture Guard D-Amine 720) after the first grazing.
 The main reason for delaying application until after the first grazing is to give the clovers time to get better established so they will tolerate the 24D amine better, and the grazing helps by reducing the leaf area of clover exposed to the herbicide.
 24D may be preferred for control of specific seedling weeds, such as nettles, dock, ragwort, and willow weed or other weeds that are better controlled by 24D than MCPB, Bentazone or flumetsulam.
 However, 24D is more damaging to herbs and red, sub and annual clovers, so would not be the preferred option where these are part of the pasture mix.

 If it has not been possible, for whatever reason, to get a herbicide applied in good time, mechanical topping can be a useful salvage operation.
 The new pasture species will have already suffered from the weed competition, but most annual weeds do not recover from topping/grazing as well as pasture species do.

 In most situations good planning and timely actions are the key to successfully nurturing new pastures.